COVID-19 pandemic in Indonesia: Government

-President Jokowi was criticized in March 2020 by the Indonesian Chamber of Commerce and Industry, human rights groups, and also by political parties such as Golkar and PKS for lack of transparency regarding information on COVID-19.
-Widodo insisted on not sharing travel history details of the patients that tested positive with coronavirus in an attempt to reduce panic and uneasiness in the general public.
+President Jokowi was criticized in March 2020 by KADIN, Komnas HAM, and political parties such as Golkar and PKS for lack of transparency regarding information on COVID-19.
+Jokowi insisted on not sharing travel history details of the patients that tested positive with coronavirus in an attempt to reduce panic and uneasiness in the general public.
+However, this secrecy is deemed to be unlawful.
+Critique on transparency is also levied by the Indonesian Doctors Association regarding the number of medical personnel infected.
 The public had asked the government to release official national map of COVID-19 confirmed cases' location, as unofficial independent maps may provide incorrect data.

-The government was also criticized after pledging to set aside IDR 72 billion ($5m) to pay for social media influencers to attract tourists to Indonesia.

 Some critics of the government were arrested for allegedly spreading false information about the COVID-19 pandemic.

+On 30 August 2020, President Jokowi was criticized by writer Islam Syarifur Rahman who wrote him as an antiscience president due to his statement to only rely on prayers and the ulama as a solution to prevent the COVID-19 pandemic in Indonesia.